Fr. William G. Most

 Fr.
 Most held doctorates in both classical languages and theology.
 For over 40 years, beginning in the 1940's, he taught undergraduates at Loras College in Dubuque, Iowa.
 Then at the end of the 1980's, while in his own mid-70's, Fr.
 Most moved to northern Virginia to take a position on the faculty of the Notre Dame Institute, a Pontifical institute offering a Masters Degree in religious studies.

 Fr.
 Most's arrival in Virginia placed him on the doorstep of Trinity Communications, whose president, Jeff Mirus, had already published two of Fr.
 Most's books.
-In 1986, Trinity had also commissioned John Janaro to write a brief life of Fr.
-Most and nine other outstanding American priests in a book called Fishers of Men.
+In 1986, Trinity had also commissioned John Janaro to write a chapter-long life of Fr.
+Most, along with nine other outstanding American priests in a book called Fishers of Men.

 Therefore, when Trinity founded the Catholic Resource Network (CRNET) in 1993, it was natural for Fr.
 Most to become both a theological advisor and an important member of CRNET's Ask the Experts panel, which fielded Catholic questions from users.
 When CRNET moved to the Internet and merged with the Eternal Word Television Network, Fr.
 Most continued this role in the Catholic Q&A section on EWTN's web site.